Typhoon Wutip (2019): Federated States of Micronesia

 Wutip passed over Chuuk, Pohnpei and Yap States with winds of more than 160 km/h—equivalent to a Category 2 hurricane—from February 19 to 22, and damaged or destroyed approximately 160 houses and displaced 165 people in Chuuk and Yap.
 In Pohnpei State, primary and secondary power lines were damaged.
 Besides having fallen trees, the main island of Pohnpei was entirely left without power before having it restored.
 The command post of Chuuk State was activated on February 20–21 under an issued executive order, as falling trees, flooding, and damage towards homes were being reported on the 21st.
 Displaced people were moved to typhoon shelters and also to families residing more inland, away from the shorelines.
 In Pattiw, 54 homes were destroyed and at least 69 were damaged.
 Schools were closed down as an effect of major damage as displaced families sheltered in them.
 In some of the affected islands of Yap, schools also sustained damage.
 Satellite imagery analysis after the storm revealed extensive damage to vegetation and limited damage to structures of the Northwest Islands.

-The Northwest Islands and Mortlock Islands had over 90% of their crops damaged, likewise to Nukuoro of Pohnpei State; the main crop, taro, rottened and became no longer edible, though some of it was salvaged.
+The Northwest Islands and Mortlock Islands had over 90% of their crops damaged, likewise to Nukuoro of Pohnpei State; the main crop, taro, rotted and became no longer edible, though some of it was salvaged.
 Water sources for the outer islands of Houk, Puluwat, Tamatam and Pulap, along with the Mortlock Islands, were rendered undrinkable, contaminated by saltwater from the flooding.
 In Houk, sea water flooding killed vegetation, including taro, breadfruit and coconut—the main diet for the inhabitants besides fish.
 Wutip flooded a taro plantation in Oneop and downed breadfruit and banana trees with its winds.
 Structures there were unroofed and one structure had collapsed.
 Across the state of Yap, infrastructure, including dispensaries, and crops were damaged.
 Residents of Satawal, Lamotrek, Elato, Faraulep, and Piig necessitated water assistance, as their drinking sources were soon to be exhausted.
 Despite no casualties, Wutip ruined many crops with the saltwater floods it produced and, with the water sources contaminated, induced a high possibility of disease outbreaks in the affected areas.
 Overall, Wutip caused heavy preliminary damage in infrastructure and agriculture that cost at least $2 million.